 Like all respectable search engines, Google will read and obey a special text file on your website called the "robots.txt" file.
 You can control where search engines are allowed to go with this file.
 A corollary of this is that you can also inadvertantly block the search engine from going to certain parts of your site.
 It's generally a good idea to create a robots.txt file for your website, even if it's an empty file with zero bytes (which means that search engines are allowed to index everything on your site).

-If you have been placing images on your website without bothering to place ALT tags, now is a good time to add them.
-An "ALT tag" (or alternate tag) is just a way of putting a brief description (using words) of what your picture shows.
+If you have been placing images on your website without bothering to place ALT text, now is a good time to add them.
+An "ALT text" (or alternate text) is just a way of putting a brief description (using words) of what your picture shows.
 They are needed by the software used by the blind so that they know what's in the picture.
-Since all search engines, including Google, are essentially blind, relying on words, they also need the ALT tag.
-The description you give in the ALT tag is treated like the words occurring on your web page, although I don't know if they are regarded as being of equal importance.
+Since all search engines, including Google, are essentially blind, relying on words, they also need the ALT text.
+The description you give in the ALT text is treated like the words occurring on your web page, although I don't know if they are regarded as being of equal importance.

 Google's use of links to rank a website has at least 2 side effects on the Internet.
 Firstly, people seeking to rank higher have engaged companies to furnish them with zillions of links.
 Those companies presumably set up a whole bunch of sites for the sole purpose of linking to their clients.
-Secondly, as a response to this, Google has retaliated (and continues to do so) by discrediting links from such "link networks" as well as penalising the sites that pay them for the service.
+Secondly, as a response to this, the Google programmers have retaliated (and continue to do so) by discrediting links from such "link networks" as well as penalising the sites that pay them for the service.

 It's apparently possible to run afoul of this even if you have no intention of buying links.
 For example, if you are not careful, and have engaged a search engine optimisation ("SEO") company to improve your site's performance on Google, and they use a link network, your site may inadvertantly get caught in the crossfire of this ongoing war between the link networks and Google.